aksondhi/Dwolla/README.md

 Execution
 ---------
+Your Open Weather Map API key is required as an environment variable "OPENWEATHERMAPKEY".
 Execute: `python main.py` and follow the instructions.

 Note: Travis-CI has been used to test using the test.py script.